 How is your organization prepared for that?
 More specifically, how well rigged are your digital teams —and the digital assets they created over the years— to sustain constant change for the next 35 years?

 If there is one thing that will not change, it’s the certainty that whatever corporate IT does to support a given business shift, it will need to be changed again and again.
 Sooner than later, what they’ve created will require to be replaced or retired.

 Keep that in mind for a moment as we side track to a personal experience.

 In fall 2014, I was attending an annual symposium organized by the Montreal Chapter of the Project Management Institute.
 One of the speakers gave a candid presentation on how projects are managed in his business: logistics and physical installation of the infrastructure required for summer festivals.
-His job was to transform villages, parks, beaches, or city streets into giant entertainment complexes, with performance stages, parking areas, restaurants, kids amusement gear, etc. That’s pretty cool.
+His job was to transform villages, parks, beaches, or city streets into giant entertainment complexes, with performance stages, parking areas, restaurants (check their website), kids amusement gear, etc. That’s pretty cool.
 His business domain appeared to the IT guy I am as both remote and refreshing.
 There is one portion of his talk that struck me.

 It was about timing pressures.
 Not the very common pressures of having very little time allotted for complex endeavors.
 Nothing new there.
 Not the fact that the start dates of these festivals are cast in stone, publicized at least a year before, with no possible way to delay the delivery.
 That made the IT guy think about the hundreds of delayed deliveries that I witnessed in corporate IT projects and made me feel somewhat both privileged and ashamed.
 But that’s not what struck me.